Australian National Phenome Centre

 Services and Facilities

-The WA based Centre offers researchers a high-throughput capability in targeted and exploratory metabolic phenotyping.
+The ANPC offers researchers a high-throughput capability in targeted and exploratory metabolic phenotyping.
 It enables analysis of patient and population-based samples for the purpose of novel biomarker, diagnostic and prognostic marker discovery.

 The ANPC aims to deliver a world-class competency in metabolic phenotyping research in association with local and international research institutions, hospitals and industry.
 The WA based Centre will be the training hub for metabolic phenotyping in the Southern Hemisphere.
 The centre provides expertise on a wide range of issues, including sample collection, sample storage, sample preparation, sample running, and data analysis.